ericbutz/developer-portal/app/guides/receive-money/onboarding.md

 title:  "Step 1: Customer onboarding"
 description: Leverage Dwolla's ach payment API to receive money via bank transfer.
 ---
-# Step 1: Customer onboarding
+# Step 1: Create a Customer and transfer

 ### Step A: Obtain an application access token

 Your application will exchange its `client_id`, `client_secret`, and `grant_type=client_credentials` for an application access token.
-An application access token can then be used to make calls to the Dwolla API on behalf of your application for Access API related endpoints.
+An application access token can then be used to make calls to the Dwolla API on behalf of your application.

 ### Step B: Create a Customer